MPRohit0/learningMachineLearning/0_setup/command.md

 `conda list` list of all the dependencies in the enviroment

-`conda env remove --name myeve` - deletes environment
+`conda env remove --name myeve` - deletes environment \

+we use `conda-forge`channel for wider varity of packages

+`conda install -c conda-forge scikit-learn`

 <p>